ntnu-bioopt/mnf/README.md

 For use of this source code, please cite A. Bjorgan, L. L. Randeberg, "Real-time noise removal for line-scanning hyperspectral devices using a Minimum Noise Fraction-based approach", Sensors X(x), pp. XX-XX (2015).
-DOI:XXXXXXXXXXXXXXXXXXXXX (reference will be updated when paper is submitted, currently in press).
+DOI:XXXXXXXXXXXXXXXXXXXXX (reference will be updated when paper is published, currently in press).
 Theory can be found in the same paper.

 RUNNING